-- $nn\isf = 1$ The ice shelf cavities are explicitly represented ( $ln\isfcav =$ true needed).
+- $nn\isf = 1$ The ice shelf cavity is represented ( $ln\isfcav = true needed$ ).
 The fwf and heat flux are computed.
-Two different bulk formula are available: - nn\isfblk = 1 The bulk formula used to compute the melt is based the one described in Hunter [2006].
-This formulation is based on a balance between the upward ocean heat flux and the latent heat flux at the ice shelf base. - nn\isfblk = 2 The bulk formula used to compute the melt is based the one described in Jenkins [1991].
+Two different bulk formula are available: - nn\isfblk = 1 The bulk formula used to compute the melt is based the one described in ?.
+This formulation is based on a balance between the upward ocean heat flux and the latent heat flux at the ice shelf base. - nn\isfblk = 2 The bulk formula used to compute the melt is based the one described in?.
 This formulation is based on a 3 equations formulation (a heat flux budget, a salt flux budget and a linearised freezing point temperature equation).